mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/blue-green-deploy/index.md

 1. Modify the Edge-LB pool configuration file to point to `svc-green` by changing the `serviceID` setting.

-    For example:

          ```json
         {
           "apiVersion": "V2",
           "name": "sample-deployment-config",
           "count": 1,
           "haproxy": {
             "frontends": [{
               "bindPort": 80,
               "protocol": "HTTP",
               "linkBackend": {
                 "defaultBackend": "svc"
               }
             }],
             "backends": [{
               "name": "svc",
               "protocol": "HTTP",
               "services": [{
                 "marathon": {
                   "serviceID": "/svc-green"
                   },
                   "endpoint": {
                   "portName": "web"
                   }
               }]
             }]
           }
         }
         ```

-1. Deploy the modified pool configuration file to Edge-LB.
+1. Deploy the modified pool configuration file to Edge-LB:

    ```
    dcos edgelb update sample-deployment-config.json
    ```

-1. Verify the "svc-green" app is exposed by navigating to the public-facing IP address for the public agent node.
+1. Verify the "svc-green" app is exposed by navigating to the public-facing IP address for the public agent node:

     ```bash
     http://<public_agent_public_IP>
     ```

-    If your DC/OS Enterprise cluster is 1.13, or newer, you can view the public-facing IP address by clicking **Nodes** in the DC/OS web-based console or by running the `dcos node list` command.
+    If your DC/OS Enterprise cluster is version 1.13, or newer, you can view the public-facing IP address by clicking **Nodes** in the DC/OS web-based console or by running the `dcos node list` command.

-    In most cases, the `dcos node list` command returns information that includes both the private and public IP addresses for each node.
-You should keep in mind, however, that the public and private IP addresses returned might not be accurate if the Edge-LB pool uses virtual networks.
+    <p class="message--note"><strong>NOTE:  </strong>In most cases, the `dcos node list` command returns information that includes both the private and public IP addresses for each node.
+However, if the Edge-LB pool uses virtual networks, the public and private IP addresses returned might not be accurate.</p>